SmithWillSuffice/ohanga-pai/content/blog/69_motive_money.md

 to survive, who have time to read their children Dr Suess stories, or whatever the better stories are...
 Spike Milligan.

+Besides all this, we (society) do pay for children to go to school.
+We pay in terms of the real resources committed to schools --- both private and public.
+As long as we all are paying in real terms, and the teachers especially with their labour time, I think we should demand the public schools get the premium resources.
+Will this crowd-out the private schools?
+Yes, I think so, and good riddance.

+### What about the motive?

+The puzzle solving motive is the only motive the students needed.

+Would they then bother to solve the problem?

+Who knows?
+But they did not _need_ the money prize motive.
+Why not?
+Because they should have been take care of materially, or their parents should have been taken care of, with decent wages.

+> Take the money incentive off the table --- unless it is a socially necessary sh1t job.

+Since solving mathematic puzzle is not a sh1t job, we can, and therefore should, take the money off the table, by providing for the students needs, by providing for their parents' or guardians' needs.

+"But," the pedant asks, "what if the students then did not bother?"
+I say two things to this foolishness:

+1. So what?
+If they did not bother to work on the puzzle then no one dies, and they lose out on the chance of discovery.
+People lose such chances all the time.
+What you do not know you lost will not hurt you.
+2. This would more likely than not reveal the students were not truly motivated by the money prize, because I bet were finances not an issue, they'd still have worked on the puzzle.
+3. Everyone is capable of providing their own incentive.
+If you crack the puzzle treat yourself to a movie -- or whatever floats your boat.

+(I guess I suck at arithmetic.)

+It is a profound lack of creativity to think the students had no motive other than the money.

+It is a reality they _were in fact_ motivated by the monetary prize, because to _them_ US\$500 dollars was a lot of dinero.
+But that's utterly beside my point.

+### But don't wages encrudify labour?

+I don't know about that!
+As I stated, for sh1t jobs wages are bl00dy good.

+For enjoyable jobs we still compensate workers because it is the right thing to do, even if the worker is having such a wonderful larking time of it they cannot care about the money.
+In this case, we _take the money off the table_ by paying a wage that is fair and just above what the worker considers fine enough not to care about the amount and care more about the work (enjoyment or utility or both).

+But then the neoliberal wank3r utters, "The wage destroys the competition!"

+I mean... sure.
+With a wage the student can take their own f33t sucking time  trying to crack the mathematics puzzle.

+But what student you know would be taking their s33t a\$\$ time?

+None I know.
+There is always competition in sciences because others can discover the thing first, and then you've really cocked it up.
+Discoveries are not like hamburgers, the first one made is the only one made.

+(There is an exception for school pedagogy: it is a great thing to give students a solved problem, but get them to try to rediscover a solution.
+There is still a marvellous thrill in this, but it's not the same.
+However, this pedagogical thrill of re-discovery is even more important than original discovery, precisely because it is the hamburgers and fries of mathematics and science.
+Feeds the masses.)

+But again, it is profound lack of creativity to think students cannot motivate themselves when they are waged, or have their financial cares met.
+How would I motivate myself with some pressure?
+That's so say, I can think of a million ways --- which is to say, the million ways my girlfriend and I can achieve orgasm.

+What about the teacher wishing to motivate their students?

+Well, for heavens sake do not offer a prize.
+You can put a deadline on the puzzle for "recognition".
+But even deadlines are for dummies.

+You can instead just talk to the students!
+Shock & horror!
+Does "talking" even work?
+I cannot imagine.

+> "Hey Calcea and Ne'Kiya Jackson, so you like this challenge problem?
+Well, this is a tough one, it might take a long time, much effort, many day dreams, and at the end of six months you might get nowhere.
+Except in the process you'll have learned so much interesting geometry your brain will swell and your mind will be both humbled and proud.
+Think about that!
+Now... do you want to give yourself a constraint as a challenge.
+Say 9 months, but then move on to a new puzzle?"

+and then you might say,
+> "... look, if you _also_ want some candy as a prize, we've got \$500 from the school kitty.
+That'll get all the chocolate you need for a year.
+Give yourselves that if you crack the puzzle, but work on it because it'll grow your mind, not our belly."

+But I personally would _not_ add that bit, it's the real enshittification.
+Am I a mean & nasty teacher?
+Maybe.
+But no student of mine ever told me so.